chinifabio/masters-of-renaissance/README.md

 - [Final UML](deliveries/UML/Model_final_UML.png)

 ### Coverage report
-Numerous tests have been performed using JUnit, you can consult the coverage report at the following link:: [Report](//Da aggiungere)
+Numerous tests have been performed using JUnit, you can consult the coverage report at the following link: [Report](https://github.com/chinifabio/ingswAM2021-Chini-Colabene-Curreri/tree/master/deliveries/Report/Test%20report)

 ### Plugins and Libraries